bjayanta/typescript/readme.md

-# Interfaces
+# Generics

-- Interfaces overview
-- How to create & use interface
-- Apply on object
-- Apply on class
+- Overview
+- An example
+  - With generic type
+  - With extend
+- Use in Interface

 Thanks.